Cécile Tormay: Private life

-Cecilé Tormay never married, did not have children, worked as an independent writer, and led a traditionally “male” life.
+Cécile Tormay never married, did not have children, worked as an independent writer, and led a traditionally “male” life.
 It was in stark contrast to her radical right-wing political positions in favor of the traditional family.
-She became a part of a big public scandal when on October 30, 1923, Count Rafael Zichy filed for divorce with his wife, Countess Eduardina Pallavicini (daughter of the economist Ede Pallavicini), based on charges of an “unnatural” relationship between his wife and Cecilé Tormay.
+She became a part of a big public scandal when on 30 October 1923, Count Rafael Zichy filed for divorce with his wife, Countess Eduardina Pallavicini (daughter of the economist Ede Pallavicini), based on charges of an “unnatural” relationship between his wife and Cecilé Tormay.
 This relationship caused a great scandal at the time and was widely commented on by the contemporary press to the point that the two women, to protect their image, decided to sue Count Zichy who was eventually—on the personal intervention of Miklós Horthy himself—sentenced to one and a half years in prison.
 Despite the colossal legal documentation of the case, the only materials that survived were the decisions and sentencing of the courts and the testimonials of the servants.
 None of the minutes, expert opinions, and testimonials of prominent witnesses survived.
 The servants referred to Tormay as csira, a sprout - a rural dialect word, widely used to describe and conceptualize non-normative sexualities there (as servants claimed that Tormay loved Pallavicini "like a man").

-Countess Pallavicini, however, was not the only woman in Tormay's life: as a young woman she travelled Europe with an Italian woman, Francesca D’Orsay, for fifteen years before the war. in the last decade of her life, they lived in Mátraháza, in the villa they bought together with Count Lajosné Ambrózy-Migazzi.
+Countess Pallavicini, however, was not the only woman in Tormay's life: as a young woman she travelled Europe with an Italian woman, Francesca D’Orsay, for fifteen years before the war.
+In the last decade of her life, she lived with Count Lajosné Ambrózy-Migazzi in Mátraháza, in the villa they bought together.